 One of our reception team will direct you into a consulting room when the veterinarian is ready to see you.
-Your veterinarian will try hard to keep to your appointment time, however sometimes another case may take longer than anticipated or an emergency will delay their schedule.
-Whilst every attempt is made to inform clients of delays in advance, where possible, this may not always be possible.
-If you have a deadline by which time you must leave then please inform us as soon as possible.
+Your veterinarian will try to keep to your appointment time, however sometimes another case may take longer than anticipated or an emergency can delay their schedule.
+Whilst every attempt is made to inform clients of delays in advance, this may not always be possible.
+If you are unable to wait, please inform us as soon as possible.
 Otherwise please be patient; we do have a WiFi connection if you choose to bring your laptop.
-Please know that once they are free, your veterinarian will take as much time with you as you need to help your pet.
+Please know that as soon as they are available, your veterinarian will take as much time with you as you need to help your pet.

 If your pet is admitted to our hospital, both you and your veterinarian will be notified daily about their progress.
-While your pet is with us you can rest assured that your pet will receive around the clock care by our skilled Veterinarian and nursing team and the staff from Sunshine Coast Animal Emergency Service.
+While your pet is with us you can be rest assured that your pet will receive around the clock care by our skilled veterinarians and nursing team.

 We understand that you want the best possible care for your pet.
 We will therefore strive to offer you the most effective care available and then let you decide what is best for your pet and for your family.
 We understand that some people will need time to think through their options before coming to a decision or may choose not to pursue diagnosis or treatment.
 Our goal is to give you the information needed to make the best decision and then we will do our best to get your pet back to health and living a happy full life.